Tevin-Isaac/Celo-sage-201/Tutorial.md

 - **components**

-Our componentes folder is where we have 3 files that will facilitate how our NFTs will look like once minted.The files are `Card.js`,`Navbar.js`and `Spinner.js`.
+Our components folder is where we have 3 files that will facilitate how our NFTs will look like once minted.The files are `Card.js`,`Navbar.js`and `Spinner.js`.

 Card.js
 ```javascript